-For most homeowners, whether to insulate a home’s hot water pipes is a fairly easy decision.
+For most homeowners, whether to insulate a home’s hot water pipes is an easy decision.
 When you can purchase effective insulating pipe sleeves for a few feet per dollar, it’s hard to resist the simple energy savings that will pay off for years.

 If you have a traditional tank water heater, you’re already paying to keep that hot water on standby.
 With the benefit of pipe insulation, the hot water waiting in your pipes will cool down slower.

-Quality insulation can add a few degrees to the actual temperature of household water, so if you like things especially hot when you’re showering or washing the dishes, pipe insulation is well worth it.
+In fact. quality hot water pipe insulation can add a few degrees to the actual temperature of household water, so if you like things especially hot when you’re showering or washing the dishes, pipe insulation is well worth it.

-And if you hear a loud knocking sound when you run your hot water, that could be your metal pipes expanding with the flow of heat.
-This clanking noise can be a nuisance for some homeowners, and pipe insulation can help quiet things down.
+If you hear a loud knocking sound when you run your hot water, that could be your metal pipes expanding with the flow of heated water.
+This clanking noise can be anxiety-inducing for some homeowners, and insulating water heater pipes quiets this down.